-As I’m usually travelling over the British summer (when it’s colder in Africa) I usually take a fleece and a hoodie, as well as a down jacket just in case.
-I don’t need it all the time, but when I do it’s great.
-I just stuff it into the inner compartment on my backpack and forget about until I need it.
+As I’m usually travelling over the British summer (when it’s coldest in East and Southern Africa) I usually take a down jacket.
+I don’t need it all the time, but it’s good for keeping warm on early morning safaris or evenings around the campfire.

-The picture below was me and my Rock My Namibia Adventure group in Namibia in August.
+The picture above was me and my group in Botswana in August.
 Look what we are wearing!
-Hats, hoodies, down jackets AND blankets!
+Hats, hoodies, down jackets, thermals AND blankets!
+It was freezing!